stats-432sp2018/stats-432sp2018.github.io/syllabus.md

 You will be required to complete a team project (2-4 people).
 You may choose this group.
-The goal is to analyze a dataset in depth using everything that you have learned.
+The goal is to analyze a dataset in depth using anything that you have learned.
+The project will have three checkpoints: PC 1 will be due __Thursday, January 25__, PC 2 is due __Thursday, March 8__, PC 3 is due on __Monday, April 30__.
+All are to be uploaded to your repo by 11:59pm on those dates.
+See the (/project)[project] page for detailed requirements.

-A Midterm Report is due on __Thursday, March 1__ at 11:59pm.
-This report must include your group members, the questions you are interested in, and evidence that you have successfully loaded the data onto your computer in processable form.

-The entire class will give brief presentations during the last day of class.
+The entire class will give brief presentations during the last week of classes.
-You will also be graded on your completed project.
-You will also submit a final report due on __Thursday, April 20__ at 11:59pm.

 #### Exams

 There will be two take home exams.
 Both will be completed entirely individually.
-The midterm will be made available on __Friday, March 2__ for submission by __Friday, March 9__.
+The midterm will be made available on __Friday, Febuary 16__ for submission by __Friday, February 23__.

-The final exam will be available __Friday, April 20__ for submission by __Friday, April 27__.
-Note that this exam occurs during "dead week".
-There will be no course meeting during the scheduled final exam time.
+The second exam will be available __Friday, April 13__ for submission by __Friday, April 20__.
+In both cases, the exam file will be downloaded from your personal repo at 11:59pm on the due date.
+Late submissions will not be accepted.

+If either of these dates pose some type of problem, you must notify me no later than Friday, January 12.
+After this date, no alternatives will be considered without medical documentation.

 ### Important considerations